del2b/fractalator/README.md

 * webpack

 ## Startup
-Clone:

-`git clone git@github.com:del2b/fractalator.`
+Clone: `git clone git@github.com:del2b/fractalator`.

-Install:

-`npm install`
+Install: `npm install`.

-Build:
+Build: `webpack`.

-`webpack`

-Run:

-`node index.js`
+Run: `node index.js`.

 To view, go to `localhost:3333`.

 ## Usage
 Use the buttons to move around the set.
-Need to work on redraw time.
-If you make your browser window small you can move to where you want then maximize to get a full render.
+It takes a while to redraw in full screen.
+If you make your browser window small, you can move to where you want then maximize to get a full render.